This post contains Affiliate links. As an Amazon Associate I earn from qualifying purchases.

 With no need for a fire or the central heating I am pretending it is cold by switching my salad lunch to a soup lunch.
 But some days I am confused too and have a salad just for the hell of it!

 Avoiding all sugar (bar that in vegetables), dairy and egg whites and finally in deperation, trying out the low FODMAP diet, means that soup is the perfect thing for lunch.

-Normally my soup consists of a few leftover vegetables, or the meal from last night, being whizzed up with some homemade chicken stock and thus I have very little to share with you on the ‘proper’ recipe front!
+Normally my soup consists of a few leftover vegetables, or the meal from last night, being whizzed up in a blender with some homemade chicken stock.

 I use the pressure cooker to make my soup in.
 It takes about 5 minutes at high pressure to cook and thus within 15 minutes of setting out to make lunch you have a beautiful bowl of hot steamy soup in your plate!

 What if I don’t have a pressure cooker?

 I have given instructions for how to make this without a pressure cooker.
 However, if you can afford to buy one they are fantastic.
 Not only can you make soup really quickly but things like stews and casseroles too.

 If you would like to try this vegan butternut squash soup another day, why not pin it to a Pinterest board:

 The full recipe: